- Academic Affairs

 - LSA Administrative Forum

 - Unit Administrators

-The college of LSA funds purchases of furniture by departments under a number of circumstances (described below).
+The college of LSA funds purchases of furniture for units under a number of circumstances (described below).
 Through Wolverine Access you can go to University Business, then to M-marketsite Browse Only.
 From there you will see a link to Steelcase and other furniture punch-outs that contains office furniture that conforms to LSA standards.
 If you are unsure of buildings standards or if you need information about furniture other than office furniture, such as casual seating or conference room furnishings contact your LSA Building Facilities Manager.